Procedures vary, so check on your Council’s website and/or council’s notification of the meeting.

 Determinations by the Panel

 After the public agenda items have been heard the panel will deliberate on how the development application should be dealt with.
 It might determine to refuse the development, or approve it, or approve it subject to additional conditions or different conditions to those included in the council officer’s recommendation.
 The panel can support the recommendation in the officer’s report or it can determine against it (eg approve a development that has been recommended for refusal and vice versa).
-The panel might also defer its determination – for example, if it considers the DA generally has merit but should be amended in a particular way.
+The panel might also defer its determination – for example, if it considers the DA generally has merit but should be amended in a particular way that cannot be dealt with by .
 Reasons will be provided for the determination.

 Some panels will deliberate within the ‘public’ part of the meeting, either after each item or at the end of the meeting.
 Most however, will retire after the ‘public’ part of the meeting and the panel’s determination will be published on Council’s website, usually within a few days of the meeting.
 The panel chair will explain this in the meeting.